 In recent years, a third option to traditional braces has emerged and steadily gained popularity.
 Various brands, such as Invisalign, offer the option of creating individually-molded clear plastic trays that fit over your teeth and help to align them.
 The trays use controlled pressure to gently realign your teeth, sometimes moving your smile as much as one-third of a millimeter every two weeks!
 While this method can be more expensive than traditional braces, many companies claim that plastic trays can straighten smiles in up to half the time as traditional braces.
 The added benefits of discretion and time are enough for many people to want to shell out a bit more for this method!

-If you have questions about braces or would like to schedule a consultation, please give us a call at Manus Dental in Hyde Park, Lake Zurich or Yorkville today!
+If you have questions about braces or would like to schedule a consultation, please connect with our dentist in Lake Zurich, Hyde Park, or Yorkville today!